mpheath/make-scite-collection/readme.md

 ## Download base tools

-Download [Eskil], [Frhed] and [Luacheck] to the base directory used by *make_scite_setup.py*.
+Download [Eskil], [Frhed], [Luacheck] and [SQLite] to the base directory used by *make_scite_setup.py*.
 Frhed is x86 (32 bit) and x64 (64 bit).
 The user gets to choose only 1 Frhed so pick the bitness to suit the target OS.
 Luacheck is 64 bit only and is a defined tool in the lua.properties override file.
 These tools are optional.

 Important reminder, SciTE 64 bit setup uses Frhed in *SciTEStartup.lua*, SciTE 32 bit does not use Eskil and Frhed in *SciTEStartup.lua* as the Lua code is minimal in the latter, due to *rluawfx.dll* being 64 bit.

 Eskil is [GPLv2] license.
 Frhed is [GPLv2] license.
 Luacheck is [MIT] license.
+SQLite is [Public domain].

 ## Download rluawfx.dll